dorianeSF/ELK-Stack-Project/README.md

 # ELK-Stack
 ## Automated ELK Stack Deployment

-This repository dodcuments files, images, and instructions used in configuring the below network:
+This repository documents files, images, and instructions used in configuring the below network:

 ![Image of Elk Stack Diagram](Images/DorianeF_ELK-Stack_Diagram.png)